uni-ts/uni-ts/docs/docs/action/index.md

 ### Error Handling Complexity

 Complex operations often require different error handling strategies at different steps.
-This leads to multiple try-catch blocks and need to define additional variables to get the values out of them.
+This leads to multiple try-catch blocks and the need to define additional variables to get the values out of them.

 **Traditional approach:**